DBrianKimmel/PyHouse/Project/src/Modules/House/Family/_Docs/Design.md

 ## Init

-During the initialization phase pf PyHouse, the families are discovered using the VALID_FAMILIES of __init__
+During the initialization phase of PyHouse, the families are discovered using the VALID_FAMILIES of __init__

 When the 'house' is being initialized, one of the early initializations is of families.